lsplx/ScopeCOE/README.md

-# What External Knowledge is Preferred by LLMs?
-Characterizing and Exploring Chain of Evidence in Imperfect Context
+# What External Knowledge is Preferred by Large Language Models: A Study on Chain of Evidence Knowledge
 This repository contains the source code for the paper What External Knowledge is Preferred by Large Language Models: A Study on Chain of Evidence Knowledge

 # Overview